 This course satisfies the requirements of the Health and Care Professions Council and the International Trust for Nordoff Robbins Music Therapy and allows you to apply to register as a music therapist.

 An honours degree in a relevant field of study.
 You must also: demonstrate a satisfactory level of musical ability, diversity and openness; this should include competence in the playing of a harmonic instrument (e.g. piano, guitar or harp); it is recommended that applicants can perform at a standard of at least Grade 6 of a recognised examination board on a harmonic instrument; display personal characteristics of maturity, responsibility and empathy suitably tailored to working with people who may present a range of needs; and possess writing and communication skills that demonstrate command of the English language.
 It is recommended that applicants have had prior experience or engagement with people who have some form of special need.

 Where your honours degree has not been studied in English, you will be required to take an IELTS test receiving an overall score of 7.0 and no individual component score below 6.5.

 Applicants are expected to attend an interview and audition at QMU.
-Interviews will take place on set dates, normally between December and June.
+Interviews will take place on set dates, normally between January and June.
 Students from overseas may submit a DVD to satisfy audition requirements and undertake an interview by Skype.

 Criminal records check: